mtrimpe/authzen/api/authorization-api-1_0.md

 ### Default values

-While the example above provides the most flexibility in specifying distinct values in each request for every evaluation, it is common for boxcarred requests to share one or more values of the 4-tuple.
+While the example above provides the most flexibility in specifying distinct values in each request for every evaluation, it is common for boxcarred requests to share one or more values of the evaluation request.
 For example, evaluations MAY all refer to a single subject, and/or have the same contextual (environmental) attributes.

 Default values offer a more compact syntax that avoids over-duplication of request data.

-If any of the top-level `subject`, `action`, `resource`, and `context` keys are provided, the value of the top-level key is treated as the default value for the 4-tuples specified in the `evaluations` array.
-If a top-level key is specified in the 4-tuples present in the `evaluations` array then the value of that will take precedence over these default values.
+If any of the top-level `subject`, `action`, `resource`, and `context` keys are provided, the value of the top-level key is treated as the default value for the evaluation specified in the `evaluations` array.
+If a top-level key is specified in the evaluation request present in the `evaluations` array then the value of that will take precedence over these default values.
 If the `subject`, `action` or `resource` is omitted in the `evaluations` array then a default value for the key MUST be provided in the top-level keys.

 The following is a non-normative example for specifying three requests that refer to a single subject and context: